 Applying to LLM and SJD programs

-To be considered for admission to any of our graduate programs, please apply through LSAC's LLM service or submit the following to the Pace Law School Graduate Admissions Office:
+To be considered for admission to any of our graduate programs, please submit the following:

 The personal statement must be typed, double-spaced, under 500 words, and in English.
 Please discuss your career goals and reasons for choosing to pursue a graduate degree at Pace Law School.
-Since a formal interview may not be possible, your personal statement is an opportunity to communicate to the Graduate Admissions Committee anything that is not immediately apparent from your academic record – helping to give them a broader picture of who you are, as well as your capabilities, goals, and perspective.
+Since a formal interview may not be possible, your personal statement is an opportunity to communicate to the Graduate Admissions Committee anything that is not immediately apparent from your academic record.
+This gives the Committee a broader picture of who you are, as well as your capabilities, goals, and perspective.
 You may wish to include a description of prior work experience, extracurricular or volunteering activities, and substantial time commitments you will face while attending school.
-You should try to anticipate any questions the committee may have while reviewing your application – such as distinct trends or inconsistencies in your academic record – and attempt to address them.
-Please make sure the personal statement is entirely your own work.
+You should try to anticipate any questions the Committee may have while reviewing your application – such as questions about distinct trends or inconsistencies in your academic record – and attempt to address them.
+The personal statement must be entirely your own work.

-An employer who has supervised your professional or academic work
+An employer who has supervised your professional or academic work; or

 Such as a law school seminar paper, legal brief, or memorandum of law

 Must be your own work and written in English

 Chronological list of employment experiences and responsibilities